Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 ### Network Efficiency Evaluation

-The overall efficiency of a network is calculated as the sum of the complexities of all possible routes within the network weighed by their route ridership (based on empirical ridership data), multiplied by the total estimated construction cost of the network.
+The overall efficiency of a network is calculated as the sum of the efficiencies of all possible routes within the network weighed by their route ridership (based on empirical ridership data), multiplied by the total estimated construction cost of the network.
 Total network efficiency is measured in units per dollar.

 ### Line Efficiency Evaluation